andrewrgoss/andrewrgoss.com/content/resources.md

 #### Software Literacy: Programming Learning Guide
 Programmers have to know how to work within systems and networks, using different programming languages to create and adapt software that helps their employers get things done.
 This post offers helpful links to online tutorials and tools for learning how to code in some of the most popular programming languages.<br>
 <a href="https://www.smartadvocate.com/News/Blog/software-literacy-programming-learning-guide" target="_blank">smartadvocate.com/blog</a>

+#### SQL Cheat Sheet
+In this guide, you’ll find a useful cheat sheet that documents some of the more commonly used elements of SQL, and even a few of the less common.<br>
+<a href="https://websitesetup.org/sql-cheat-sheet" target="_blank">websitesetup.org/sql-cheat-sheet</a>

 #### Topcoder
 Topcoder is a company that administers contests in computer programming, through which prize money can be won.
 Competition aside, this site also offers regular challenges and matches through which you can learn new skills and hone skills you already have.<br>